lkravi/fargate-web-app/README.md

   - `outputs.tf`: Defines outputs from the Terraform configuration.

 - **docker-compose.yml**: Docker Compose file to set up the local development environment.

+- **tests/**: Contains the test setup for the application.
+  - Dockerfile.test: Dockerfile for the test environment.
+  - requirements.txt: Python dependencies for the tests.
+  - test_app.py: Test script to validate the frontend and backend functionality.

 ## Local Setup Guide